Exploration of Quantum Computer Power Side-Channels

 \subsection{Quantum Processor Identification (QP)}

 Another kind of hardware-related information can be the quantum processor on which the circuit was executed.
-Not only the basis pulse library, but also the coupling map plays a role in determining the power traces.
 The identification among quantum processors with distinct connections may be easier for circuits with a large number of qubits since it needs to add switch gates to the circuit and the information of quantum processors is encoded in terms of connections.
 Nevertheless, the identification among quantum processors with the same coupling map is also feasible since the properties of qubits are distinct across quantum processors and this information is included in the basis pulse library.